Mobile security: Security software

 Another method to use is biometrics, a technique of identifying a person by means of their morphology (e.g., by recognition of the face or eye) or their behavior (e.g., their signature or way of writing).
 One advantage of using biometric security is that users can avoid having to remember a password or other secret combination to authenticate and prevent malicious users from accessing their devices.
 In a system with strong biometric security, only the primary user can access the smartphone.

 Resource monitoring in the smartphone

 Should a malicious application pass the security barriers, it can take the actions for which it was designed.
-However, this activity can be sometimes detected by monitoring the various resources used on the phone.
-Depending on the goals of the malware, the consequences of infection are not always the same; all malicious applications are not intended to harm the devices on which they are deployed.
+However, this activity can sometimes be detected by monitoring the various resources used on the phone.
+Depending on the malware's goals, the consequences of infection are not always the same; all malicious applications are not intended to harm the devices on which they are deployed.

-The following resources are only indications and do not provide certainty about the legitimacy of the activity of an application.
+The following resources are only indications and do not provide certainty regarding the legitimacy of an application's activity.
 However, these criteria can help target suspicious applications, especially if several criteria are combined.